 In fact, the monthly meal plan was so successful that we have decided to do one each month.
 We have already planned out what we will be having for July.
 Our grocery shopping trip for the first week of July will happen this weekend, on June 30.
 However, the list is very small and I am certain that we will stay under budget again.

-Do you monthly meal plan?
+Do you create a monthly meal plan?
 Are you looking to start?